Noise pollution: Sweden

 How noise emissions should be reduced, without the industry being hit too hard, is a major problem in environmental care in Sweden today.
 The Swedish Work Environment Authority has set an input value of 80 dB for maximum sound exposure for eight hours.
 In workplaces where there is a need to be able to converse comfortably the background noise level should not exceed 40 dB.
 The government of Sweden has taken soundproofing and acoustic absorbing actions, such as noise barriers and active noise control.

 United Kingdom

 Figures compiled by rockwool, the mineral wool insulation manufacturer, based on responses from local authorities to a Freedom of Information Act (FOI) request reveal in the period April 2008 – 2009 UK councils received 315,838 complaints about noise pollution from private residences.
 This resulted in environmental health officers across the UK serving 8,069 noise abatement notices or citations under the terms of the Anti-Social Behavior (Scotland) Act.
 In the last 12 months, 524 confiscations of equipment have been authorized involving the removal of powerful speakers, stereos and televisions.
 Westminster City Council has received more complaints per head of population than any other district in the UK with 9,814 grievances about noise, which equates to 42.32 complaints per thousand residents.
 Eight of the top 10 councils ranked by complaints per 1,000 residents are located in London.

+Canada

+Canada's workplace noise regulations vary by several factors.
+Those include the number of hours of noise exposure, the maximum allowed decibels, and the exchange rate.
+The consistency of the decibel levels determines how long exposure can remain.
+A decibel exchange rate of 3 dB(A) allows a maximum decibel ceiling of 85 dB(A) per 8 hours.